EthanCubes/advanced-search-ultimate/README.md

 # Advanced Search Ultimate
-A webpage/extension that adds easier advanced searching for DuckDuckGo, StartPage, and other alternative search engines.
+A webpage/extension that adds easier advanced searching for DuckDuckGo, StartPage, and other alternative search engines, since most of them require memorization of a lot of search operators.

 ![image of web page with several prompts for advanced searching](screenshots/Screenshot_20260808_171628.png)